Get the latest blog posts emailed to you as soon as they’re posted

 For employers, the long-term value of offering a sustained benefit vs a short-term carrot, like a signing bonus, is unmistakable.

-Across generations, we are seeing employees equally inspired to stay with an organization longer if they offer them access to same day pay; in fact, 30% of employees would stay a year longer at their current job if this benefit was offered:
+Across generations, we are seeing employees equally inspired to stay with an organization longer.
+If they offer them access to same day pay; in fact, 30% of employees would stay a year longer at their current job if this benefit was offered1.

 The monetary value of this for organizations is massive.

 At Instant, we have real-world evidence of the value that offering earned wage access can deliver.
-Our customer Sundance operates over 180 Taco Bell locations across the US, and by using Instant Pay, they have seen a 27% increase in employee retention.
-The money they have saved in not having to rehire and retrain employees is massive, and has led to significant improvements to their bottom line.
+Our customer Sundance operates over 180 Taco Bell locations across the US.
+And by using Instant Pay, they have seen a 27% increase in employee retention.
+The money they have saved in not having to rehire and retrain employees is massive.
+And it has led to significant improvements to their bottom line.

-Additionally, offering daily access to wages can also dramatically affect employee morale and loyalty1:
+Additionally, offering daily access to wages can also dramatically affect employee morale and loyalty:

 This sentiment to instant access to wages, and the impact it can have on organizations, is undeniable.

 At Instant, we believe daily access to wages should be free.
-Instant Pay is our revolutionary earned wage access solution that is fee-free to both employees and employers, and allows organizations to build a sustainable foundation to attract and retain talent for the long term.
+Instant Pay is our revolutionary earned wage access solution that is fee-free to both employees and employers.
+And, it allows organizations to build a sustainable foundation to attract and retain talent for the long term.